TrevorBrown25/stronghold/README.md

 npm run dev
 ```

 The app stores campaign state in Supabase.
-Use the **Update Campaign** button to push your latest changes and the **Export JSON** button to download a backup of your campaign progress.
+Use the **Update Campaign** button to push your latest changes, the **Export JSON** button to download a backup of your campaign progress, and the **Import JSON** control to restore a saved snapshot.
+After importing a backup, review the dashboard to confirm every resource, project, and assignment looks correct before continuing play.

 ## Features